Parametric Coarea Inequality for 1-cycles: Preliminaries

 \subsection{$\delta$-localized families}

 In order to prove the Parametric Coarea Inequality, it is convenient to work with $\delta$-localized families, which were first defined in \cite{GL22}[Section~2].
 We proceed to introduce the definition as stated in \cite{StaWeyl}[Definition~3.1].
+Here $(M,g)$ is a piecewise smooth Riemannian manifold with boundary.